-- The first step is to formalize your business.
 Every business owner should have a business checking account, with the name and federal tax ID of the business, that is separate from their personal one.
 This helps to establish the business as an entity separate from you.

-- Handle your checking account with care.
 Make sure you maintain an adequate balance so you don’t have overdrafts or bounce checks.
 It’ll show creditors you are responsible with your finances.

-- Stay current on all of your bills.
 Many established vendors report to Dun & Bradstreet and other credit bureaus, Wasserstein notes.
 It’s even possible that a vendor like your phone company will report your payment patterns to credit bureaus, so stay current, he advises.
 Put reminders in your calendar to pay your bills, so you don’t have any blips on the radar screen in the next few years.

 When to apply for a business credit card

-Over the coming months, as you pay them on time, you’ll improve your chances of applying successfully for a business credit card.
+After repeated, good financial behavior, you’ll improve your chances of applying successfully for a business credit card.
 A good point to try doing this is at the one-year mark.
 At that point, credit issuers will have a decent amount of activity on which to evaluate you.